 “The devastating impact of financial abuse lasts longer than other areas of harm from an abusive relationship,” says Shannon Thomas, a licensed clinical social worker and certified clinical trauma professional who has conducted extensive research on financial abuse.
 “It undermines the survivor’s ability to navigate through life in every way.”

-Some abusers may use manipulation to covertly remain in control of a victim’s finances while others resort to outright intimidation or threatening behavior.
+The NNEDV says financial abuse can take many forms, but it generally includes “tactics to cancel information, limit the survivor’s access to assets, or reduce accessibility to the family finances.”
+Some abusers may use manipulation to covertly remain in control of a survivor’s finances while others resort to outright intimidation or threatening behavior.
 No matter how financial abuse presents itself in a relationship, rebuilding financial independence takes time and patience.

 How to identify signs of financial abuse

-Financial abuse victims aren’t restricted only to women or only those not in a bread-winning role.
-Men can also experience financial abuse.
-And romantic relationships aren’t the only type in which one person may be exploited for financial gain: business partners, roommates and family members can all be financial abusers.
-According to one study by researchers at USC, the most commonly reported form of elder abuse is financial abuse perpetrated by family members.
+Financial abuse survivors aren’t restricted to women or those who aren’t in a bread-winning role — anyone can experience financial abuse.
+Further, romantic relationships aren’t the only type of relationship in which someone might be exploited for financial gain; business partners, roommates and family members can all be financial abusers.
+According to one study by researchers at the University of Southern California, the most commonly reported form of elder abuse is financial abuse carried out by relatives.

-In some instances, cases of financial manipulation may be solved with a conversation.
-If you feel comfortable raising the topic, try confronting your partner about the behavior you’ve noticed.
+Some cases of financial manipulation may be solved with a conversation.
+If you feel safe raising the topic, you might try talking with your partner about the behavior you’ve noticed.

 “It’s really about … open communication about money,” Thomas says.
 “Not just talking about it, but seeing bank statements and being able to know what income is brought into the situation, whether it’s a relationship or business.”
 She recommends setting your own boundaries to ensure decisions aren’t made unilaterally by the exploitative party.

 Thomas warns that when financial abusers are confronted about the behavior, there is a chance of retaliation by hiding money.
-“I like a lot of folks to get their house in order, get their ducks in a row and get some things in place so that they have a little bit of cash… if that abuser decides to start moving money around and they have to do things very quickly,” she says.
+“I like a lot of folks to get their house in order, get their ducks in a row and get some things in place so that they have a little bit of cash… if that abuser decides to start moving money around and they have to do things very quickly,” Thomas says.

-“First, assess the damage,” says Leslie Tayne, a debt settlement attorney based in New York.
-This includes, but is not limited to:
+“First, assess the damage,” says Leslie Tayne, a debt relief attorney based in Melville, New York.

-Becoming financially independent, especially after being financially abused, takes some time.
-To retake control of your finances, Tayne suggests that survivors focus on educating themselves on important topics such as financial planning.
+Becoming financially independent, especially after experiencing abuse, takes some time.
+To retake control of your finances, Tayne suggests that survivors focus on educating themselves on topics such as financial planning.

-Depending on your situation, Tayne also suggests contacting an experienced family law attorney to find out your legal rights.
+Depending on your situation, Tayne also recommends contacting a family law attorney to find out your legal rights.
 If you do this, document specific incidents of abuse and keep important documents stored somewhere secure and out of reach from the abuser.